codewithsaidul/ph-mongooshe-assignment-three/readme.md

 #### **get** `/api/books`:

-this endpoint retrieves all book.
+This endpoint retrieves all book.
 This route supports filtering by `genre` using the `filter` query parameter, sorting results by a field (e.g createdAt) using `sortBy`.
 Changing the sort direction using `sort`(asc or desc), and limiting the number of results using the `limit` parameter.

 <br> </br>

 #### **get** `/api/books:bookId`:

-this endpoint fetchs a single book by its unique MongoDB ObjectID.
+This endpoint fetchs a single book by its unique MongoDB ObjectID.
 It returns all details of the book including metadata like `createdAt` and `updatedAt`.

 <br> </br>

 #### **put** `/api/books:bookId`:

-this endpoint updates an existing book. you can send partial update like (only changing the `copies`), and the correspending fields will be updated in the database.
+This endpoint updates an existing book record.
+You can send partial updates (e.g., only update the copies field), and only the specified fields will be modified in the database.

+Before performing the update, a **Mongoose pre middleware** checks if the book exists.
+If the book does not exist, the API responds with a `404 Resource Not Found` error along with a detailed message including the invalid or incorrect book ID.

 <br> </br>

 #### **delete** `/api/books:bookId`:

-this endpoint permently removes a book from the system based on its ID.
+This endpoint permently removes a book from the system based on its ID.
 It use a **Mongoose pre middleware** to verify the book's existence before deletion.
 If the book doesn't exist then api throws a `404 Resource Not Found`  error with a meaningfull error message including the invalid or wrong book id

 <br> </br>